Laser Blended Vision: London Vision Clinic’s revolutionary treatment for Presbyopia.

-This revolutionary technique, Laser Blended Vision, can significantly reduce, or even eliminate, the need for reading glasses, bifocals or varifocals for many years.
+Laser Blended Vision is a revolutionary technique, pioneered by London Vision Clinic, in conjunction with Carl Zeiss Meditec.
+The treatment can significantly reduce, or even eliminate, the need for reading glasses, bifocals or varifocals for many years.

-Amazingly, already over 1,000 patients have benefited from this remarkable treatment, which we have offered since 2005.
+Amazingly, already over 1,000 patients have benefited from this remarkable treatment, which London Vision Clinic has offered since 2005.

 Laser Blended Vision adjusts each eye in different ways.
 One eye is adjusted to see mostly at distance, and a little close up, while the other is the opposite: mostly up close and a little at distance.
 In most cases, the brain compensates for this quickly.
 It combines the two images to give much greater depth of vision, and an all-round improvement in visual acuity that means most patients can throw away those infuriating reading glasses:

 Over 98% of Laser Blended Vision patients can read normal newsprint (‘N8’).

 Over 90% of Laser Blended Vision patients can read the small print on medicine bottle inserts.